How to Tackle the TCM Classic Film Festival Like a Local*

 This venue, which I never knew existed, is a short walk from the Chinese Multiplex and IMAX, north on Orange, right before you hit Franklin.
-I suggest exiting the Hollywood and Highland structure from the back, near the Chado Tea Room and Starline office/LA Visitor’s Center on the 2nd level.
-From there, take a right at the roundabout bus area and the Clubhouse should be a 2 minute walk north on Orange.
+I suggest exiting the Hollywood and Highland structure from the back, near the Chado Tea Room and Starline office/LA Visitor’s Center on the second level.
+From there, take a right at the roundabout bus area and the Clubhouse should be a two minute walk north on Orange.

 Getting the red carpet set up for TCMFF opening night in 2016.
 (Picture by Kim Luperi)

 If you’ve ever been to the fest before, you know that Hollywood Blvd. is brimming with tourists… and people more than prepared to rip those tourists off.
 I liken this part of Hollywood Blvd. to Times Square, another sightseeing area teeming with people that is usually best avoided, save for special events such as this.
 Though three of the biggest festival venues – the Chinese Multiplex, the IMAX, and the Egyptian – are all situated off Hollywood Blvd., I suggest trekking down alternative streets if you can.